I too have become conscious of our carbon footprint and how it impacts the world.

 I’m sure you’ve seen all over the web the push for reducing plastic.
 I too have ‘jumped on that bandwagon’, as I really believe we can suppress and potentially reverse climate change.

 I’ve made many small changes here and there, including making my own plant-based mylks.
 (See how I make my own mylks here using the brilliant Almond Cow.)

-Homemade plant-based mylks taste a whole lot better then the store bought varieties and far more nutritionally denser too, however the only issue people sometimes face, is what to do with the left over nut pulp?
+Homemade plant-based mylks taste a whole lot better than the store bought varieties and far more nutritionally dense too, however the only issue people sometimes face, is what to do with the leftover nut pulp?

 Love Alex, Ballerina Bites.
 Xx

 PS: Be sure to tag me @ballerina_bites so I can see your wonderful recreations!